johnsbarrie/rotototo/README.md

-# Rototo
+# RotoToto

-> This small application designed to allow Dragonframe to synchronise a video projector for rotoscopy animation.
+> RotoToto a small mac application designed to allow Dragonframe to synchronise a video projector for rotoscopy animation.

 ### Install